 You can incorporate Merge Fields within Templates and Stationery used for Word documents.
 Refer to Including Merge Fields in Word Templates and Stationery.

-Merge fields can also be used in Templates for Spreadsheets (refer to Including Merge Names in Excel Templates).
+In Templates for Spreadsheets, Merge Names can be used (refer to Including Merge Names in Excel Templates).

 Merge Fields are used to bring in the following content:

-- Client information from Xero Practice Manager - for example, First Name and Last Name of the addressee, and the Postal Address.
+- Client information from your practice management software, for example, First Name and Last Name of the addressee, and the Postal Address.

-Information such as the client's Contact Name, Addressee, Salutation is retrieved from Xero Practice Manager for the primary contact of the client, as displayed on the Client - Summary tab (refer to Client Summary).
+Information such as the client's Contact Name, Addressee, Salutation is retrieved from your practice management software for the primary contact of the client, as displayed on the Client - Summary tab (refer to Client Summary).

-- User information from Xero Practice Manager - for example, the Owner (creator of the document) Name, Owner Phone.
+- User information from your practice management software, for example, the Owner (creator of the document) Name, Owner Phone.

 - Information from FYI - for example, the Role of the Owner, a unique Reference Number for the FYI document and the date the document was created.